 Hyperoptic fibre broadband packages

-Those prices then; first with a phone line:
+And with a phone line:

 Hyperoptic vs Virgin Media

-And then without the phone:
+And without the phone line:

 |Package||Broadband||Contract term||Upfront price||Monthly price|